 Professional services firm leaders often have ambitions to create “innovative” or “client-centric” cultures.
-Unfortunately, many act in a way that shocks the soul out of their firms and prevents them from ever realizing their visions.
+Unfortunately, many act in ways that shock the soul out of their firms and prevent them from ever realizing their visions.

 In 1967, Martin Seligman, a psychology professor at the University of Pennsylvania, began conducting Pavlovian experiments on dogs to understand learning behaviors.
 Seligman and his research partner, psychologist Steven Maier, observed helpless behavior in dogs that were conditioned to expect an electrical shock after hearing a tone.

 In order to investigate the helpless behavior further, Seligman devised another experiment using three groups of dogs.
 In the first group, dogs were strapped into harnesses for a period of time and then released.
 Dogs in the second group were placed in the same harnesses but were subjected to electrical shocks that could be avoided by pressing a panel with their noses.
 A third group of dogs received the same shocks as those in group two, except that they were not able to control the duration of the shocks.
 Thus, the shocks seemed to be completely random and outside of their control.
 Later, all of the dogs were placed in a shuttle box.
 Dogs from the first and second groups quickly learned that jumping the barrier eliminated the shocks.
 Dogs from the third group, however, made no attempts to get away from the shocks.
 They had developed a cognitive expectation that nothing they did would prevent or eliminate the shocks.
 (Seligman & Maier, 1967) The dogs’ response is referred to as learned helplessness.

 Seligman and Maier learned that inescapable events produce capitulation.
 Dogs that learn that their actions are futile no longer initiate action.
 People are the same way.